Faith and Chaos: The Quest for Meaning in the Writings of Jonathan Edwards and William James

 Edwards and James studied religious experience and each man arrived at significant points of agreement as to the nature of conversion.
 Both men believed that the true source of religious commitment was something deep within the individual and not the product of reason.
 Experience was pre-rational and the intellectual expression of feeling, however necessary, followed the dictates of the heart.

 Edwards believed conversion came from God and signified divine intervention in human life.
 James, without denying the existence of God, considered conversion to be an entirely natural process.
 As each man moved beyond the sheer description of religious experience and began to philosophize about its deeper meanings, their conflicting points of view become manifest.

 In conclusion, the contrast between each man's thought also reflected profound changes within American culture.
 Edwards was as concerned for the state of the community as he was for the fate of individual souls.
 Though he defended emotional religion, he knew personal experience was not to reign supreme over Biblical law and that religious insight must be institutionalized in order to perpetuate the work of God in the world.
 James' thought reflected few institutional insights or concerns.
 He viewed man as isolated and alone, abstracted out of any institutional context.
 The differences between the eighteenth and nineteenth century's view of man explain this discrepancy in the thought of two of America's most important religious philosophers.
 James' philosophy of free will, while emphasizing each individual's worth, also signified the loss of community in America.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Scott, Barbara Jean Pamela, "Faith and Chaos: The Quest for Meaning in the Writings of Jonathan Edwards and William James" (1979).
 Social Science - Dissertations.
-Paper 118.
+118.